Monkeys From Costa Rica

 They will grab any opportunity to steal your food.
 They are omnivores and like to feast on leaves, insects, small lizards.
 They even know how to steal bird’s eggs and nestlings.
 Yeah, a Costa Rica monkeys stealing eggs!

-The best places to find them is inside Manuel Antonio National Park and Santa Rosa National Park.
+The best places to spot animals in Costa Rica, including them, are inside Manuel Antonio National Park and Santa Rosa National Park.

 The best places to find them are in Manuel Antonio National Park and Corcovado National Park.